hxzrx/cl-fast-queues/README.md

 Both FIFO and LIFO queues have unsafe and safe version, so the latter implements thread safe apis for basic operations of queues such as enqueue and dequeue, and he underground queues are made by cl-speedy-queue (something modified with vanilla cl-speedy-queue and it comes in speedy-queue.lisp together with this library) and cl-speedy-lifo according.

+This library has been intensively tested and has showed that it has a competitive performance.

 ## Date Types
 ### unsafe-fast-fifo
 The struct of unsafe-fifo, unsafe among threads.